Zwift: what is it and how does it work?

 How much does Zwift cost?

 Tempted to give Zwift a go?
-Check out our turbo trainer reviews to get you started, then head over to the Zwift website to begin your free trial.
+Check out our reviews of the best indoor cycling fans and best indoor cycling shoes to get you started, then head over to the Zwift website to begin your free trial.

 Elise Metcalf is an amateur triathlete with an avid interest in exercise, nutrition and performance.